Goldfish: No More Attacks on Ethereum?!: Preliminaries and Model

+\myparagraphlight{Corruption} The adversary chooses $f$ \emph{adversary} validators (adaptively, subject to constraints detailed below).
+Non-adversary validators are \emph{honest}.
+Naturally, the adversary learns the internal state of its validators and can make them deviate from the protocol arbitrarily (Byzantine faults) for the rest of the execution (permanent corruption).
+We define the adversary fraction $\beta \triangleq f/n$.

-\paragraph{Sleepiness} The adversary can decide for each round which honest validator is \emph{awake} or \emph{asleep} at that round.
-The sleeping schedule of the validators is \emph{static}: the adversary chooses the schedule before the randomness of the protocol is drawn.
-Asleep validators do not execute the protocol (\cf \emph{temporary crash faults}).
-When an honest validator wakes up, it receives all the messages it should have received while asleep.
-Adversarial validators are always awake.
-At any point in time, the majority of the awake validators is honest, and the number of validators awake at any given round is bounded below by a constant $n_0$.
+\myparagraphlight{Sleepiness} The adversary decides for each round and honest validator whether it is \emph{asleep} or not.
+Asleep validators do not execute the protocol (temporary crash faults).
+Messages delivered to an asleep validator are picked up by it only once it is no longer asleep.
+When a validator stops being asleep, it becomes \emph{dreamy}.
+It then \emph{joins} the protocol, possibly over multiple rounds, using a \emph{joining procedure} specified by the protocol.
+Upon completion, the validator becomes \emph{awake} and follows the protocol normally.
+Adversary validators are always awake.
+The number of awake validators is bounded below by a constant $n_0$ across rounds.

-\paragraph{Network} Honest validators can \emph{broadcast} messages to communicate with each other.
-Messages arrive with an adversarially determined delay that can differ for each recipient.
-In a \emph{synchronous network}, the delay is upper-bounded by a constant $\Delta$ rounds, and $\Delta$ is known to the protocol.
-Upon receiving a message, an honest validator re-broadcasts it, to ensure receipt by every honest validator within $\Delta$ time.

-A \emph{partially synchronous network in the sleepy model} \cite{ebbandflow} is characterized by a global stabilization time (\GST), a global awake time (\GAT), and a synchronous network delay upper-bound $\Delta$. $\GST$ and $\GAT$ are constants chosen by the adversary, unknown to the honest validators, and can be causal functions of the protocol randomness.
-Before $\GST$, message delays are arbitrarily adversarial.
-After $\GST$, the network is synchronous, with delay upper-bound $\Delta$.
-Similarly, before $\GAT$, the adversary can set any sleeping schedule for the validators, subject to the honest majority constraint and requirement of having at least $n_0$ awake validators at any given time.
-After $\GAT$, all honest validators are awake.